 Owls in fact are very special creatures because they embody hope and can even be guides through life.

-There is a catch— Native American’s believe that the owl is seen as a bad omen and are known as creatures that lead you to the afterlife.
+There is a catch— Native Americans believe that the owl is seen as a bad omen and is known as a creature that leads you to the afterlife.

 However, for the most part, owl tattoos are seen as symbols of being a wise soul.

-Let’s chose to look on the positive side!
+Let’s choose to look on the positive side!

 Types of Owls